Dschulte1982/Meatium/documentation/features-list.md

 *Follows and Feeds*

-* As a person who enjoys chatting with others about my topic of choice, I want to be able to add to the conversation in real-time and see those messages reflected in the server chat.
+* As a person who has a particular interest, I want to be able to be exposed to more things regarding that interest so that I can share it and engage with other like-minded individuals.

 *Likes*

-* As a person who values discretion, or would like to speak directly to one particular user, I want to be able to message a member of a server directly so that I am am able to have a one-on-one conversation.
+* As a person who wants to engage with content, I want to be able to add a reaction so that I can express my opinion.

 ---